PrototypeOS/manifest/README.md

 To initialize your local repository, use this command:

-repo init -u https://github.com/PrototypeOS/manifest.git -b xr
+repo init -u https://github.com/PrototypeOS/manifest.git -b ranch

 To sync the repository, use this command: